top of page

 The CranioCervical Junction (CCJ) is where the skull meets the cervical spine and is unlike any area in the entire human body.
 This area is a complex network involving:

-• Important structures for blood flow to the brain.
+• Important structures, blood flow, to and from the brain.

 The CCJ plays a significant role in cervicogenic dizziness, with the muscles surrounding the bones relaying positional information to the brain.
-Dysfunction in this area, from trauma or distorted posture, can alter the position of the upper neck and disrupt normal signal transmission, leading to symptoms like dizziness, imbalance, and disorientation.
+Dysfunction in this area, from neck injury, trauma, distorted posture, or whiplash injury, can alter the position of the upper neck and disrupt normal signal transmission, leading to symptoms like dizziness, imbalance, and disorientation.
 The proper functioning and ideal positioning of the CCJ are essential for maintaining balance and spatial awareness.

 The middle and lower portions of the neck can also contribute to feelings of dizziness, most likely from things like spinal disc issues and arthritis in some of the smaller supporting joint structures.
 These issues can either change the tone of the surrounding muscles or irritate sensitive neurological structures, creating a distortion of information to the processing centers in the brain.